 Restaurants can include their menus.
 Hardware stores can showcase their goods or maybe host an unpretentious ‘Ask the Handyman’ corner.
 Truck companies can put up maps of where their truck drivers go.
 A pet store can set up a web cam for the fish tanks.
 The only limit is your imagination.

 You can use Facebook as a place to introduce a new product line or that you’re opening a new store location.
-You can offer promo codes to print, or tell the story of your company’s beginning and how you got started.
+Or you can also offer promo codes to print.
+Or tell the story of your company’s beginning and how you got started.

 You could even find you are handling a social media or other crisis through Facebook.
-What happens if your hummus has listeria bacteria in it?
-What if your company building was flooded and records were lost?
-What if you must let go a lot people?
+So what happens if your hummus has listeria bacteria in it?
+What if your company building had a flood and records were lost?
+Or what if you must let go a lot people?

-While you wouldn’t be reporting layoffs on Facebook, you might need it as a place to answer questions, and even to ensure customers that your company is still in business and looking to thrive, and you will hire those employees back when you can.
+While you wouldn’t be reporting layoffs on Facebook, you might need it as a place to answer questions.
+You might even want to use it to ensure customers that your company is still in business and looking to thrive.
+Also, you can assure people that you will hire those employees back when you can.
 There are a lot of options for how to handle a crisis online, but sweeping it under the rug and ignoring it is not an option.

 Consequently, you are going to need a gathering place.
 It ought to be your business’s Facebook page.
-Here’s how to get started.
+Here’s how to get going.

 Why do you want or the other?
 What does it really matter?

 With a page, you are the site owner/administrator.
-You make the content, which other folks respond to, which can consist of commenting, and those comments can include web links.
-If you want those comments and links gone, you can get rid of them– a project which is also destined to become tedious.
+You make the content, which other folks respond to.
+This can consist of commenting, and those comments can include web links.
+If you want those comments and links gone, you can get rid of them.
+But this a project which is also destined to become tedious.
 But at the very least the overall discussions would continue.
 Your post will still exist.

 However, there is one caveat about deleting comments.
 Delete too many, and participants will feel that you are censoring discussions.
 So don’t go nuts with deleting.